Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ![duet3_mb_6hc_v1.02_5v_select_5v_ext.png](/duet_boards/duet_3_mb6hc/duet3_mb_6hc_v1.02_5v_select_5v_ext.png =200x)

 ##### 5V via the 5V_SBCpins on the SBC header.
 Put a 2 pin jumper in the position shown.
 5V wall be drawn from to the 5V_SBC pins on the 26 pin SBC header.
-Note these are protected by diodes do 5V cannot be supplied to the SBC in this way.
+Note these are protected by diodes so 5V cannot be supplied to the SBC in this way.

 ![duet3_mb_6hc_v1.02_5v_select_5v_sbc.png](/duet_boards/duet_3_mb6hc/duet3_mb_6hc_v1.02_5v_select_5v_sbc.png =200x)